 With the Kammerorchester Basel he is recording the complete Beethoven Symphonies; the first six have already been published.

-From September 2013 he will be Artistic Director of the Wratislavia Cantans Festival in Poland.
+He has been Artistic Director of the Wratislavia Cantans Festival in Poland since September 2013.